tldr-pages/tldr/pages/linux/mokutil.md

 # mokutil

 > Configure Secure Boot Machine Owner Keys (MOK).
+> Some operations, such as enabling and disabling Secure Boot or enrolling keys require a reboot.
 > More information: <https://github.com/lcp/mokutil>.

 - Show if Secure Boot is enabled: